 In 2013 I was diagnosed with a number of conditions including fibromyalgia, chronic migraine, anxiety, and depression.
 I also had a rare ear condition.
 I had signs of some of them surfacing years earlier but I had no idea it would end up costing me so many things.

 I had to hang up my teaching hat.
 I lost my job.
 I lost friends.
 I lost my energy.
 I lost any tolerance for pain I had.
 I had frequent panic attacks.
 I was in and out of the hospital.
 I lost my family for awhile.
 I even struggled through a few months of homelessness.

 In the midst of everything I came up with the name SupEARior Susan, based on my ear condition, Superior Canal Dehiscence.
 I needed a new super hero name since I suddenly had a super power.
 I could hear my eyes moving in their sockets!
 It was complete torture then and I still hear them today.
 My superhero name reminded me I could indeed fight these battles against my challenges.
 And win!

 Today I keep that superhero identity in mind as I deal with all of my conditions.
 But at the same time, I know my illnesses do not define me.
 They are a part of me now.
 But they are not the only thing about me.
 I have been working on taking back some of what I lost and adjusting to my new self.
 I have a home again.
 I have learned to pace myself.
 I have learned I need recovery time after events and outings.
-I have learned I need to be kind to myself.
+I have learned I need to do to be kind to myself.
 I have started creating art again.
 I have been connecting with friends and even making new friends.
-I’m in a relationship again and have reconnected with family.
+I have reconnected with family.
 I am strengthening my relationship with God.
 I have learned to appreciate the simple things in life.
 I have learned that just like illness does not define a person, neither does a job or career.
 There is so much more.